RSCC Policies & Guidelines

 - Registration fees for approved conferences, conventions, seminars or meetings will be allowed including cost of official banquets and/or luncheons, if authorized in advance, and provided receipts are submitted with the travel claim.

-- Registration fees may be prepaid by the college providing that a properly approved Request for Credit Card Purchase form (the form can be found on Purchasing Department's website) is completed or a requisition (with completed conference/meeting registration form) is submitted with the travel authorization request.
+- Registration fees may be prepaid by the college providing that a properly approved Request for Credit Card Purchase form (the form can be found on the Purchasing Department's website) is completed or a requisition (with completed conference/meeting registration form) is submitted with the travel authorization request.

 - Handling Fees - Fees for the handling of equipment or promotional materials will be reimbursable up to the maximum indicated in the Addendum.